patriciogonzalezvivo/eyeo16/README.md

 But I found that the installation didn't get people to interact in the ways I'd imagined...

-Adults were interacting in polite ways, almost afraid to break the table...
+Kids used it to discharge all their energy and anxiety.

-While kids used it to discharge all their energy and anxiety.
+While grownups were interacting in polite ways, almost afraid to break the table...

 I felt that the **technological feel of the installation had too much gravity** - people interacted much differently with this digital collective mandala than they did when painting a collective mandala on paper.